tungbq/repos/USE-THE-TEMPLATE.md

 Working on repo: tungbq/repos, with index: 13
 ```

+Now check the README.md and you would find your repository landscape content

 ## Configure and use the template

 Below steps help you create and configure your own landscape repository